vinnyvaleria/SIMRide/README.md

 -- | BOOKING: Remove area from create a booking
--- | BOOKING: Riders enter pick up point and choose payment method -- | BOOKING: Choose travelling to school or from school
+-- | BOOKING: Riders enter pick up point and choose payment method -- | BOOKING: Choose travelling to school or from school -- | BOOKING: Drivers able to reject riders if meeting spot not around the area -- | DASHBOARD: If removed from booking, will be notified on dashboard